crotwell/pickax/README.md

 # Filter functions

-Filters are often a way of applying actual time series filters, but can be anything.
+Filters are often a way of applying actual time series filters, but can be anything that modifies the waveform.
 They are each a simple dictionary with a `name` and `fn`.
 The function will be called
 with four arguments.
 First is a copy of the original stream, so modification in place is safe.
 The second is the current filtered stream, so filters can build